DearHRS/PythonCPPConverter/README.md

 # PythonCPPConverter
 Attempt to make Python to C++

+so far:
-so far it can read python file and create cpp file but no translation take place
+  it can read python file and create cpp file but no translation take place deciphering python file implmented

-working on deciphering python file and working on translating statements with no hierarchy
+working on translating statements with no hierarchy